Is your Food Phobia ARFID/SED controlling your life?

 What are Phobias?

 A phobia can be defined as an intense or overwhelming fear of something which presents, in reality very little real danger but still provokes avoidance.
-There are many phobias but the most common include fear of heights, spiders, needles, and small spaces
+There are many phobias but the most common include fear of heights, spiders, needles, food, and small spaces

 People with phobias are usually aware that the fear is irrational yet are unable to control the feelings they experience when confronted with the object or situation which elicits that fear.
 In severe cases just thinking about the fear can bring on anxiety or even a full blown panic attack.